 Cleaning & Disinfecting Buildings

-Housekeeping teams will clean campus facilities based on CDC guidelines for disinfection and Occupational and Environmental Safety Office (OESO) protocols.
-Facilities Management will also maintain hand-sanitizer stations at major building entrances, elevator stops and high-traffic areas.
-Mechanical, electrical, plumbing and monitoring systems will be assessed and readied prior to reopening of buildings.
+Housekeeping teams clean campus facilities based on CDC guidelines for disinfection and Occupational and Environmental Safety Office (OESO) protocols.
+Facilities Management has installed hand sanitizer stations at major building entrances, elevator stops and high-traffic areas.

 Building occupants should also spray or wipe down commonly used surfaces before and after use with products that meet the EPA’s criteria for use against COVID-19 and are appropriate for the surface.
 This includes any shared-space location or equipment (e.g. copiers, printers, computers, A/V and other electrical equipment, coffee makers, desks and tables, light switches, door knobs, etc.).